ROAD MAP

 TYGER TYGER - BENJAMIN BUTCHER

 The title is drawn from William Blake’s poem The Tyger (1794), which ruminates on the duality of beauty and destruction.
-Butcher’s photographs, like Blake’s verses, pose open-ended questions, inviting viewers to reflect on greater realities such as power imbalances, fragility, and the natural world’s enduring presence in the face of urban expansion.
+Butcher’s photographs, like Blake’s verses, pose open-ended questions, inviting viewers to reflect on greater realities determined by power imbalances, fragility, and the natural world’s enduring presence in the face of urban expansion.

 First edition, 250 copies.